markupai/mcp/README.md

 ### Common Issues

 1. **"Calling undefined" message in Cursor**: This is normal Cursor behavior, not an error.
-When you see this message with a "Run tool" button, click the button to execute the Markup.ai analysis.
+When you see this message with a "Run tool" button, click the button to execute the Markup AI analysis.
 This is Cursor's security feature requiring manual approval for MCP tool execution.

 2. **"Client closed" error in Cursor**: Try clearing the npx cache: `npx clear-npx-cache` and restart Cursor